 Gem of the East

-The Ruby-throated Hummingbird (Archilochus colubris) with its’ magical appearance zooming like a tiny gem into our view is one of the most numerous and widespread of North American species.
+The Ruby-throated Hummingbird (Archilochus colubris) is one of the most numerous and widespread hummingbird species of North American.
 Easy to identify, the ruby red gorget (throat) of the male makes the bird instantly recognizable and named the Ruby-throat for this distinguishing feature.
 There are many more species of hummingbirds but many Easterners consider the Ruby-throat as the only hummingbird because of their dominance here.
 Despite its’ expansive range, it is the only hummingbird to breed east of the Mississippi River.

 Canada - from central and southern Alberta to central Saskatchewan, southern Manitoba, southern Ontario, southern Quebec, New Brunswick, Prince Edward Island and Nova Scotia.

 United States - from Minnesota, Iowa, central Kansas, Oklahoma and Eastern Texas east to all the states on the Atlantic.

 Most Ruby-throated hummingbirds spend their winters in Mexico and Central America.
 Some, however, inhabit Florida, Florida Keys, Georgia, and the Gulf Coast of